Edit this wiki page Follow

 Controlling both Link and Zelda at the same time.

-For the first time in a canon Zelda game, Zelda is a playable character aiding Link with her ability to control the Phantom Knights in certain dungeons.
+For the first time in a canon Zelda game, Zelda is a playable character aiding Link with her ability to control the Phantom Knights in the central Tower of Spirits.
 Like its predecessor, Spirit Tracks uses the touch screen for all of Link's actions.
-Movement is done by placing the stylus on the touch screen in the direction you wish to move in, thereby causing Link to start running (or walking if you place to the stylus close enough to Link's current position) in that direction.
+Movement is done by placing the stylus on the touch screen in the direction you wish to move in, thereby causing Link to start running (or walking if the player places the stylus close enough to Link's current position) in that direction.

-For combat, you simply make a quick swipe across the screen to use Link's sword.
-You can also just tap an enemy to attack them as well.
-Other actions, such as picking up and moving an object (like pots, bombs, or whatever else you can grab) simply require you to tap on that object to pick it up, and tap again where you wish to put or throw said object.
+For combat, the player simply make a quick swipe across the screen to use Link's sword.
+They can also just tap an enemy to attack them as well.
+Other actions, such as picking up and moving an object (like pots, bombs, or whatever else Link can grab) simply require the player to tap on that object to pick it up, and tap again where they wish to put or throw said object.

 The game uses the DS microphone frequently, specifically for the Spirit Flute and the Whirlwind.